 “It took me a few weeks to understand what he wanted (it is so different from what I’ve been asked to do elsewhere) but now I’m completely on board with making design relationships!” – Student

-After ten years of adjunct teaching, I have joined the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport as the Chairman of the MPS program in Design Management.
+I teach at the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport as the Chairman of the MPS program in Design Management.
 Design management is a very young discipline, developed in England about 25 years ago.
-SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England – that has enormous growth potential because of our proximity to and relationships with Fairfield County’s Fortune 500 corporate bases.
-Our students are from several US states, China, Taiwan, India, Saudi Arabia, Russia, and Bosnia.
+SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England.
+We are in close proximity to and relationships with Fairfield County’s Fortune 500 corporate bases.
+Our students are from several US states, Bosnia, Brasil, China, England, Italy, Taiwan, India, Iraq, Malasia, Russia, and Saudi Arabia.

 I enjoyed fifteen years as a professor at the Hartford Art School of the University of Hartford, where I was awarded tenure and promotion and served as senior faculty member in the department.
 Because of life changes, I resigned my position in 2000 and began teaching as an adjunct in graphic design programs in and around New York City (see below).
 These experiences continue to give me an extraordinary breadth of students and cause careful consideration of what works in the design laboratory.
 What I have come to is this single truth: teaching design creativity grows from limitations, not choices.
 Reduce their choices and the only thing left for a student is to add their own creativity.
 Borrowing creativity – that is, selecting pieces (typefaces and images most often) made by others for use in one’s own work – is not creative.
 It is editing.
 Or shopping.